2021-2022 Renovation & Updates

 Quick History 1998-2007: About Our Authors and Their Fiction & Awards

-Firstlings: We Discovered Them and Published Their First Story Ever: See Kameron Hurley and Ted Kosmatka below.
+Firstlings: We Discovered Them, Published Their First Story Ever, and thus Helped Launch Great Careers!
+See Kameron Hurley and Ted Kosmatka below.
 Each made their SF author debut (first publication!) in our magazine.
 Each has become a well-known, successful author across the genre and the industry.

 Multi-Hugo Award winning novelist Kameron Hurley is a regularly featured, key columnist at Locus Magazine.